 Direct deposit is a fast, convenient, reliable, and secure way to get your CRA payments directly into your account at a financial institution in Canada.
-To sign up for direct deposit or to update your banking information, go to canada.ca/cra-direct-deposit.
+For ways to enrol for direct deposit or more information, go to canada.ca/cra-direct-deposit.